 The Duke of York's Theatre can accomodate over 640 people at a time.
-The theatre is spread across 3 sections - Stalls, Dress Circle, and Grand Circle.
+The theatre is spread across 3 sections - Stalls, royal circle, and upper circle.

 This guide on the Duke of York's Theatre seating plan will help you find the best seats in the house.
 Get real-time seat availability and pricing, insider tips on the best seats, and more.

 Navigating the Duke of York's Theatre seating plan

 The Duke of York’s Theatre follows the traditional structure of a West End theatre with 3 main sections - Stalls, royal circle and upper circle, each level having a number of boxes for exclusive and additional seating.
 The capacity of the entire theatre is just 626, making it one of the smaller, more intimate West End venues.
 Read below for an in-depth analysis of the Duke of York Theatre’s seating plan.

 Duke of York's Theatre - Backstairs Billy Tickets

 Duke of York's Theatre - Recommended seats

 Stalls: All seats between Rows N to R